morganmayday/tayen-core/archetypes/arcanist/occultist.md

 > fluff text here

-The occultist's key ability is Knowledge.
-Their primary skills are Recall Occult Lore and Exert Will, and they receive a rank in Research and Track Down.
+The occultist's primary skills are Recall Occult Lore and Exert Will, and they receive a rank in Research and Track Down.

 | Level | Abilities |
 | ----- | --------- |